Arizona Family Law Forms and Rules

 Prior to attending trial or other evidentiary hearing, the Court will likely require you to file a Separate Pretrial Statement or Joint Pretrial Statement.
 Arizona provides a form that you can use to do this, although you do not have to strictly follow this form.
 The most important thing is to follow the Court’s instructions in its minute entries regarding what you are supposed to provide.

-If you recall our earlier discussion regarding the Proposed Resolution Statement, that document is provided “without argument”.
+If you recall our earlier discussion regarding the Proposed Resolution Statement, that particular document is provided “without argument”.
 The Pretrial Statement on the other hand is supposed to include all your claims, requests for relief, and arguments.
 It is also supposed to list your witnesses and each of your exhibits that you plan on using during the trial or hearing (or that you may use).
 This is an extremely important Court document.
-If you do not list a specific witness or exhibit that you desire to use, you may not be able to present the omitted claim or utilize a desired exhibit or witness.
+If you do not list a specific witness or exhibit that you desire to use, or do not identify a particular position you want to take, you may not be able to present the omitted claim or utilize a desired exhibit or witness.
 If you want the Court to order something and it is not in your pretrial statement, the Court may not be able to help you.
 In addition, this is a very important document to let the Court know why you should be successful regarding your claims and/or why the other side should not be successful.
 Because you generally have very limited time for trial, this is the best method to make sure the Court knows the who, what, why when and how of your case.
 Almost all judges will go back and read the pretrial statements after the trial to see how the evidence and arguments fit together.
 Click here to view the Court approved form for a Pretrial Statement.

 Consent Decree of Dissolution (Divorce)